Andy-Pham-72/SQL-Challenge-Questions/Challenges *Using  Correlated Subquery, HAVING clause, and IN operator/README.md

 # after they have been grouped by hacker
 GROUP BY c.hacker_id, h.name

-# but we want to be selective about which hackers we output
+# we have to filter the number of challenges according to the requirements
-# having is required (instead of where) for filtering on groups
+# HAVING is required (instead of WHERE) for filtering on groups
 HAVING

-# output anyone with a count that is equal to...
+# output anyone with a count that is equal to the MAX count of challenges
 c_count =
     # the max count that anyone has
     (SELECT MAX(temp.cnt)  # "cnt" from "temp"